learnlatex/learnlatex.github.io/en/lesson-08.md

 ```
 <!-- {% endraw %} -->

-If you want to declare many columns of the same type you'll think this is
+If your table has many columns of the same type it'll be cumbersome to put that
-cumbersome to do for each.
-Luckily you can have an easier life in that case by
+many column definitions in the preamble.
+Luckily you can have an easier life in
-using `*{num}{string}` in the preamble, which repeats the `string` for `num`
+that case by using `*{num}{string}`, which repeats the `string` for `num` times.
-times, so `*{6}{c}` results in `cccccc`.
-To show you that it works here is the
+So `*{6}{c}` results in `cccccc`.
+To show you that it works here is the first
-first table of this lesson with the newly learned syntax:
+table of this lesson with the newly learned syntax:

 <!-- {% raw %} -->
 ```latex